quinck-io/collections/README.md

 `npm run test`

 ## Features
-In this section will be presented the implemented operations.
+In this section will be presented some of the implemented operations.

 | Collection | Operation | Description |
 | -------- | -------- | -------- |